kerrycull/content-ops-starter/content/pages/blog/moonbounce-livestream-campaign-case-study.md

 ### Looking Forward

 For us, this wasn’t just about a one-off activation.
 It was about helping Moonbounce carve out a place in the streaming ecosystem.
-The overlay reached the exact audience it was built for — and that’s what influencer marketing should do.
+The overlay reached the exact audience it was built for, and that’s what influencer marketing should do.